|

 command line.
 The following are some ways to install it:

-- Plugin for Eclipse.
-To use Umple with Eclipse, you need to load an Umple
+- Eclipse plugin To use Umple with Eclipse, you need to load an Umple

 Eclipse plugin.
-This can be obtained from our downloads site.
+This can be obtained by pointing Eclipse at our update site.
 It has not been maintained recently and support may be dropped.

 |